-What Causes Stains In Pools?
-A swimming pool stain can occur rather quickly.
-In fact, this swimming pool problem can happen over night which is simply due to metal objects left on your pool bottom.
+What Causes Stains in Pools?
+A swimming pool stain can occur quickly.
+In fact, this swimming pool problem can happen overnight which is simply due to metal objects left on your pool bottom.
 Staining such as light violet stains can also result from copper and cyanuric acid.

 Plaster stains are very unsightly in any swimming pool or spa and can quickly reduce the attractiveness of your swimming pool facility.

 There are other known causes of staining in pools besides copper and cyanuric acid.